 The original financing was structured as an 80-15-5, meaning, 80% of the mortgage in the primary loan (30 year fixed), 15% in a secondary loan (30 year fixed, 15 year balloon payment), and 5% down plus closing costs.
 This was a popular loan structure before the financial crisis because it allowed a borrower to sidestep paying private mortgage insurance (PMI).
 The financing was structured like this:

-Paydown and First Refinance
+Paydown and First Refinance of my Rental Property